idodov/pixoo64-media-album-art/README.md

 - **Light Dynamic Color Integration**: Uses the dominant color from the album art to set the background color on any RGB light.

 ### Fallback Image
-When there's no image associated with the music file, or if the image can't be fetched, ot while listening to radio stations the fallback function activates.
-By default, the supported fallbacks are MusicBrainz and the AI Image generator because neither requires an API key.
+When there's no image associated with the music file, or if the image can't be fetched, or while listening to radio stations, the fallback function activates.
+By default, the supported fallbacks are MusicBrainz and the AI Image generator, as neither requires an API key.
 However, these services are not 100% reliable, so it's recommended to use any of the APIs that this script supports (Spotify/Discogs/Last.fm).
 You can choose to use one, two, or all three.
-The fallback will first try to find the album art on Discogs, and if it fails, it will try Spotify, then Last.fm.
+The fallback will first try to find the album art on Discogs; if it fails, it will try Spotify, then Last.fm.
 Regardless, 99.9% of the time when a track is played, the Pixoo64 will present artwork graphics.

 #### Display Lyrics
 For accessibility, when lyrics are available and displayed above the image, the image will appear 50% darker when `text_background` is `True` (apps.yaml).